lispandfound/work-docs/multi-segment-ruptures/multi_segment.typ

 validate it independently against historical events.
 We consider two main validation approaches:

-1. Examination of rupture jumping probability distributions across historical and potential future events.
+1. Examination of segment-jumping probability distributions across historical and potential future events.
-2. Analysis of how fault-jumping time delays affect overall source rupture duration across historical and potential future events.
+2. Analysis of how segment-jumping time delays affect overall source rupture duration across historical and potential future events.

 Our primary application is simulating ruptures from the 2022 New Zealand National Seismic Hazard Model (NZ NSHM), so we apply the method to